Datu Mustapha Datu Harun: Political career

 Mustapha founded the United Sabah National Organisation (USNO).
 Mustapha ruled USNO with an iron fist, together with two other ineffective partners in Sabah Alliance.
 It can be described that "Mustapha was USNO and USNO was Mustapha."

-Appointment as Yang di-Pertua Negara of Sabah
+Appointment as Yang di-Pertua Negeri of Sabah

-Mustapha was appointed the first Yang di-Pertua Negara (head of state) for Sabah while Donald Stephens became the first chief minister of Sabah upon the formation of Malaysia, after a formal endorsement by the Sabah state legislative assembly on instruction from the Malaysian federal government.
+Mustapha was appointed the first Yang di-Pertua Negeri (head of state) for Sabah while Donald Stephens became the first chief minister of Sabah upon the formation of Malaysia, after a formal endorsement by the Sabah state legislative assembly on instruction from the Malaysian federal government.

 In July 1964, USNO requested power to appoint the chief minister of Sabah after the number of seats in Sabah state legislative assembly was expanded.
 This request would make the position of Donald Stephens depended upon the whims of USNO.
 Negotiations between Stephens and Mustapha took place in Kuala Lumpur instead of Kota Kinabalu.
 In the end, a compromise was reached when Mustapha obtained increased USNO representations in Sabah government's cabinet while Stephens retained his chief minister post.